open-mmlab/mmcv/docs/en/community/contributing.md

 **Fix bug**

-You can directly post a Pull Request to fix typo in code or documents
+You can directly post a Pull Request to fix typos in code or documents

 The steps to fix the bug of code implementation are as follows.

-1. If the modification involve significant changes, you should create an issue first and describe the error information and how to trigger the bug.
-Other developers will discuss with you and propose an proper solution.
+1. If the modification involves significant changes, you should create an issue first and describe the error information and how to trigger the bug.
+Other developers will discuss it with you and propose a proper solution.

 2. Posting a pull request after fixing the bug and adding corresponding unit test.

 **New Feature or Enhancement**

-1. If the modification involve significant changes, you should create an issue to discuss with our developers to propose an proper design.
+1. If the modification involves significant changes, you should create an issue to discuss with our developers to propose a proper design.
-2. Post a Pull Request after implementing the new feature or enhancement and add corresponding unit test.
+2. Post a Pull Request after implementing the new feature or enhancement and add the corresponding unit test.

 **Document**